 Dr Guillaume Laplante-Anfossi works at the intersection of algebraic topology and discrete geometry.
 His research focuses on higher homotopical structures (for example, A-infinity algebras) which arise in topology, using the theory of polytopes.
 These investigations comprise the theory of operads, classical cohomology operations such as Steenrod squares, higher categories and toric topology.

 Prof Paul Norbury works in algebraic geometry and topology with particular focus on the moduli space of curves.
 His recent work is on cohomological field theories which organises algebraic topological invariants of the compactification of the moduli space of curves.
 He applies the technique of topological recursion which underlies many geometric problems in mathematical physics.
 He also has interest in gauge theory and the moduli space of super Riemann surfaces.

-Dr Marcy Robertson works in algebraic topology and is particularly interested in using higher categories and the theory of operads to recast classical topological objects in a homotopical setting.
+A/Prof Marcy Robertson works in algebraic topology and is particularly interested in using higher categories and the theory of operads to recast classical topological objects in a homotopical setting.
 Her recent work has focused on using higher operads to model the moduli space of genus g curves and Teichmüller space.
 She is also interested in using props and properads to study cohomology operations and deformation theory.

 Emeritus Prof J. Hyam Rubinstein works in low dimensional topology and is especially interested in three and four-dimensional manifolds.
 He is also interested in studying shortest networks with applications to mining, machine learning and financial mathematics.

 Dr. TriThang Tran works in algebraic topology and is interested in homological stability, configuration spaces and braid groups.
 He is also engaged in research in mathematics education, teaching and learning.